 - Planned employment description (restaurant management specialists, cooks, waiters, etc.).

-- Restaurant marketing plan (include things like a professional website or online food ordering system).
+- Restaurant marketing plan (include things like an online food ordering system and mobile app development).

 - Further development strategy.